waiyan1612/postgres-kafka-iceberg-pipeline/README.md

 # POSTGRES-KAFKA-ICEBERG-PIPELINE

-Stream changes from databases as iceberg records.
+Example pipeline to stream the data changes from RDBMS to Apache Iceberg tables.

 ## Contents
 ```sh